In accordance with the Human Rights Code, a student with a documented disability may be entitled to reasonable accommodation upon request.

 - Bring current documentation (not older than 5 years)

-- The Disability Access Services Office will work with the student to determine if qualifications for accommodation and identify the type of accommodation for studies.
+- The Disability Access Services Office will work with the students to determine reasonable accommodation, based on their functional limitations

 - Accommodation is based on documented need.
-A student will only be eligible for accommodation that addresses the challenges caused by their disability.
+Students will only be eligible for accommodation that addresses the challenges caused by their disability.

 Who needs to know?

-Once you, the student, have met with Disability Access Services and determined your accommodation needs, a confidential letter of notification will be prepared to inform your instructors of your accommodation.
+Once your accommodation needs are determined, a confidential letter of notification will be prepared to inform your instructors of your accommodation.
 The nature of your disability is not disclosed.

-- This letter verifies that you are registered with Disability Access Services and that you are entitled to academic accommodation.
+- This letter verifies that you are registered with Disability Access Services and approved to receive academic accommodation.

 - The letter outlines your classroom and exam needs.

 - Your instructors will not receive info about your disability.
-They simply need to know that you are registered with Disability Access Services.
-You do not have to disclose or discuss your disability.
+They simply need to know that you are registered with Disability Access Services and provided documentation of a disability.
+You do not have to disclose or discuss your diagnosis.